Rare Diseases Clinical Trials Toolbox

 - Split over different locations and be set up as a combination of the above for example a CTU can support an academic department in one or more aspects of running a trial (data management, statistics etc).

-As responsible for the project management, CROs and Trial Coordinating Centers act as Global coordinators of resources, including, but not limited to:
+As responsible of the project management, CROs and Trial Coordinating Centers act as Global coordinators of resources, including, but not limited to:

 - Clinical site feasibility